Mayurpatil729/PYTHON/Django Tutorial/1_Commands.md

 ### Steps To Create the Application
-1. start project
+1. Start Project
-2. start application
+2. Start Application
-3. add this application to the project in settings. py file
+3. Add this application to the project in settings. py file
-4. define view function inside views. py
+4. Define view function inside views. py
-5. define url pattern for our view function inside urls.py
+5. Define url pattern for our view function inside urls.py
-6. runserver
+6. Runserver
-7. send request
+7. Send request

 ####